PRELIMINARY PROGRAM OF

 7b (POST)PANDEMIC CAPITALISM AND EMANCIPATION PANEL

-Hoeft, Vienna, AT; Between Past Perfect and Future Perfect: On the Convergence between post-socialist and post-pandemic Feminist Utopias;
+Swantje Höft, Vienna, AT; Between Past Perfect and Future Perfect: On the Convergence between post-socialist and post-pandemic Feminist Utopias.

 7c INTERSECTIONALITY AND BEYOND PANEL